Graylog2/documentation/pages/architecture.rst

   sized fairly small.
 * ``graylog-web-interface`` nodes are mostly waiting for HTTP answers of the rest of the system and can also be rather small.
-* ``graylog-radio`` nodes act as workers.
-They don't know each other and you can shut them down at any point in time without changing the cluster state at all.

 Also keep in mind that messages are **only** stored in Elasticsearch.
 If you have data loss on Elasticsearch, the messages are gone - except if you have created backups of the indices.